The Gruffalo: Creating the book

 In an interview in the book The Way We Write (2006), Donaldson writes that although "It can take months or years for the germination of a book ... writing The Gruffalo probably took two weeks, with all the rewriting".
 She said that writing the second half of the book was difficult and almost forced her to stop altogether.
 Donaldson said that she had admired Scheffler's illustrations for A Squash and Squeeze, and when her publisher did not suggest he would also be illustrating The Gruffalo, she sent him the text of the book herself.
 Scheffler showed the text to Macmillan, who were his publisher at the time and subsequently published the book.

 Plot

-A mouse walks through a wood and encounters three predators—first a fox, then an owl, and finally a snake.
-Each of these animals invites the mouse into their home for a meal, the implication being that they intend to eat the mouse.
-The mouse declines each offer, telling the predators that it plans to dine with a "gruffalo".
-The mouse then describes the gruffalo's frightening features, such as "terrible tusks, terrible claws, and terrible teeth in his terrible jaws".
-The mouse tells each predator that they are the gruffalo's favourite food.
-Frightened that the gruffalo might eat them, each animal flees.
-Convinced the Gruffalo is fictional, the mouse says: